dedalqq/qqtool/README.md

 Usage of ./qqtool:
   -F string
         Run file server on path (with -l)
+  -e string
-  -f string
+        Run command for incomming connections (with -l) -f string
         Forward incoming connection to host. (with -l) -l string